 Courtney has an active record of professional service.
-Her long history of involvement in the Reference and User Services Association culminated in 2019 with her election to a three-year term in the executive role for that organization; she currently serves as the Vice President/President-Elect.
+Her long history of involvement in the Reference and User Services Association culminated in 2019 with her election to a three-year term in the executive role for that organization; she currently serves as the President.
 She is also a member of the Association for College and Research Libraries, where she serves as chair of the New Publications Advisory Board.
-From 2013 to 2018, Courtney served as chair of the editorial board for the open-access, peer-reviewed publication Weave: The Journal Of Library User Experience.
-In addition to her contributions to reviewing and substantively revising the library faculty's promotion and tenure criteria in 2019 as a member of the Tenure Criteria Task Force, Courtney is also a member of the Tenure Committee Teaching Subcommittee and was elected Vice-Chair of the Tenure Committee in spring 2020.
+Courtney was a founding member of the editorial board for the open-access, peer-reviewed publication Weave: The Journal Of Library User Experience and served as chair of that body from 2013-2018.
+She currently serves as Chair of the CU Boulder Libraries' Tenure Committee.

 Previous to joining the library faculty as a tenured Associate Professor in 2018, Courtney held positions at Indiana University Bloomington, DePaul University and the University of Illinois at Chicago.
 She earned her Bachelor of Arts in English and Journalism and Master of Library Science degrees at Indiana University, and holds a Master of Science in Human Computer Interaction from DePaul University.